-8 1.3.1 Lec 11 Algebra and geometry as physics
+1.3.1 Lec 11 Algebra and geometry as physics

 Following Stillwell's history of mathematics, Stream 2 is geometry, which led to the merging of Euclid's geometrical methods and the 9th century development of algebra by al-Khwarizmi (830 CE).
-This integration of ideas lead Descartes and Fermat to develop of analytic geometry.
+This integration of ideas lead Descartes and Fermat to develop analytic geometry.
 While not entirely a unique and novel idea, it was late in coming, given what was known at that time.

 The mathematics up to the time of the Greeks, documented and formalized by Euclid, served students of mathematics for more than two thousand years.
 Algebra and geometry were, at first, independent lines of thought.
 When merged, the focus returned to the Pythagorean theorem, generalized as analytic conic sections rather than as geometry in Euclid's Elements.
 With the introduction of Algebra, numbers, rather than lines, could be used to represent a geometrical length.
-Thus the appreciation for geometry grew given the addition of the rigorous analysis using numbers.
+Thus the appreciation for geometry grew, given the addition of the rigorous analysis using numbers.

-Physics inspires algebraic mathematics: The Chinese used music, art, navigation to drive math-19 ematics.
+Physics inspires algebraic mathematics: The Chinese used music, art, and navigation to drive 19 mathematics.
 With the invention of algebra this paradigm did not shift.
-A desire to understand motions of 20 objects and planets precipitated many new discoveries.
-Galileo investigated gravity and invented the 21 telescope.
+A desire to understand 20 motions of objects and planets precipitated many new discoveries.
+Galileo investigated gravity and 21 invented the telescope.
 Kepler investigated the motion of the planets.
-While Kepler was the first to appreciate that 22 the planets were described by ellipses, it seems he under-appreciate the significance of this finding, and 23 continued with his epicycle models of the planets.
-Using algebra and calculus, Newton formalized the 24 equation of gravity, forces and motion (Newton's three laws) and showed that Kepler's discovery of 25 planetary elliptical motion naturally follows from these laws.
-With the discovery of Uranus [in 1781] 26 "Kepler's theory was ruined."
+While Kepler was the first to 22 appreciate that the planets were described by ellipses, it seems he under-appreciate the significance of 23 this finding, and continued with his epicycle models of the planets.
+Using algebra and his calculus, 24 Newton formalized the equation of gravity, forces and motion (Newton's three laws) and showed that 25 Kepler's discovery of planetary elliptical motion naturally follows from these laws.
+With the discovery 26 of Uranus (1781) "Kepler's theory was ruined."
 (Stillwell, 2010, p.
 23).
-27
+27 a key equation in mathematical physics.
+The speed of sound is c = 343 [m/s], which is a function of the density $\rho_o = 1.12$ [kg/m] and the dynamic stiffness $\eta P_o$ of air.